thota-dev/HELLO-WORLD/README.md

 # HELLO-WORLD
-My 1st repository on GitHub
+Deleted "My 1st" words, repository on GitHub
 👍

 Thota is making changes to this file on "readme-edits" branch.